straightdave/arion/README.md

 > **NOTE**
 > * Currently no metrics are supported.

+---

 ## Browser Mode

 Browser mode is the graphic way to use _postgal_.
 Like using Postman(TM).

 ```
 $ ./postgal -serve
 ```

-Then open the browser and navigate to `http://localhost:9999`.
+Then the webpage is hosted at `http://localhost:9999`.

 In the _postgal_ browser mode, you can easily:
-1. Read details about the service, requests and responses
+1. Read details about the service, request and response definition.
-2. Call endpoints
+2. Call endpoints.

 ## Development